cpu/vexation/site/content/posts/kernel32-dll-exports/index.md

 For this I created a project called `apisafejector`.
 Like the other projects so far its code is available [in the VeXation repo](https://github.com/cpu/vexation/tree/master/apisafejector).

-I was able to use the code/macros from `apifind2` for `apisafejector` as-is with one small exception: all of the variable references needed to be adjusted to use the [delta offset](../delta-offset).
+I was able to use the code/macros from `apifind2` for `apisafejector` as-is with one small exception: all of the variable references needed to be adjusted to use the [delta offset][delta-offsets].

 For each of the Win32 APIs used by `pijector` the `apisafejector` code needed: